-I’ve tried to explain the key idea in my essay “The How and the Why of Emergence and Intention” (available for download on the publications page) briefly to several friends.
+I’ve tried to explain the key idea in my essay “The How and the Why of Emergence and Intention” (available for download on Essays) briefly to several friends.
 My off-the-cuff attempts have tended to “wander towards the goal,” confusing rather than enlightening.
 Coincidentally, “Wandering Towards the Goal – How do Mindless Mathematical Laws Give Rise to Aims and Intention” is the topic for the Essay Contest, sponsored by FQXi (The Foundational Questions Institute).
 So here is a quick summary of the key points in the essay.

 First – Why I Wrote This Essay